fea17e86/robots/documents/concept/1 - AI.md

 ### 2) Companion

-The robot uses is camera module to lock the player character and move along with it.
+The robot uses its camera module to lock the player character and move along with it.
 It also has a module which is paired with the weapon of the player character.
 If that weapon is fired the robot will attack the target it was shot at.

 ### 3) Minecraft